astanin/python-tabulate/README.md

 `latex_booktabs` creates a `tabular` environment for LaTeX markup using spacing and style from the `booktabs` package.

+`latex_longtable` creates a table that can stretch along multiple pages, using the `longtable` package.

 ### Column alignment

 `tabulate` is smart about column alignment.
 It detects columns which